 Keep in mind that they only offer vacation packages of at least 3 days, and the savings will be greater the more days you spend.
-In 2022, they offered vacation packages including up to $245 in Disney Gift cards to utilize for your trip.
+Last year, they offered vacation packages including up to $245 in Disney Gift cards to utilize for your trip.

 Another nice feature of booking a vacation package through Costco is that they include complimentary parking at your resort and the Disney parks.
 This could save hundreds of dollars on your trip!
 In a lot of cases I saw, they offer upgraded rooms in their packages.

 In previous years, Disney has offered incentives to large corporations and government agencies.
 And while they have cut back on these substantially, it’s still worth looking into.

 Unfortunately, I can’t give you a price comparison or share with you exactly how much Tickets at Work could save you since I don’t work for a company that has access to these discounts, nor do I know anyone who does.